Medically reviewed by Drugs.com. Last updated on Oct 24, 2020.

 Refer to adult dosing.

-Crohn disease (active): Children ≥8 years and Adolescents ≤17 years (weighing >25 kg): Oral: Capsule: 9 mg once daily in the morning for up to 8 weeks, then 6 mg once daily for 2 weeks.
+Manufacturer's labeling: Children ≥8 years and Adolescents weighing >25 kg: Oral: Capsule (Entocort EC): 9 mg once daily for up to 8 weeks then 6 mg once daily for 2 weeks

-Oral: Administer in the morning without regard to meals.
-Swallow whole; do not crush, chew, or break.
+Capsule, extended release: Administer in the morning without regard to meals.
+Swallow whole; do not crush or chew.

 Avoid grapefruit juice.